 - Datafree represents and warrants to you that (a) it has full power and authority to enter into these Terms and to perform its obligations under it and (b) the Services will conform substantially to the specifications set out in the applicable Services Documentation.
 However, Datafree does not warrant that use of the Services will be error-free or interrupted.

 - Datafree provides no warranties in relation to the Services if any of the Services provided to you are used in material variation from these Terms or the Services Documentation, any Services has been modified without our prior written consent, or any defect has been caused by any of your or a third party’s equipment, software or services.

-You represent and warrant to Datafree that: (a) you have full power and authority to agree to these Terms constituting the agreement between us and to perform your obligations under it and, if you are accepting tis Agreement on behalf of a company or other entity, you have full power and authority to bind that entity to these Terms and (b) you own or have a licence to all right, title, and interest in and to the Client Systems, Client Services and/or Client Data and to grant the licences under these Terms. .
+You represent and warrant to Datafree that: (a) you have full power and authority to agree to these Terms constituting the agreement between us and to perform your obligations under it and, if you are accepting tis Agreement on behalf of a company or other entity, you have full power and authority to bind that entity to these Terms and (b) you own or have a licence to all right, title, and interest in and to the Customer Systems, Customer Services and/or Customer Data and to grant the licences under these Terms.